 If there are more than 26 applicants, the Governors will administer the policy using the criteria detailed below.
-By agreement, and in co-operation with the Local Authority, the Governors will apply their admissions policy criteria to all applications equally in accordance with the ranking system.
+The Governors will apply their admissions policy criteria to all applications equally in accordance with the ranking system.

 Oversubscription Criteria

 The following priorities for admission to St Adrian's School will be observed: